Planets and asteroids: what the Earth was formed from

 The appearance of the moon

-Relatively large natural satellite of the Earth,The moon is larger in relation to its planet than any other satellite in the solar system.
-During the Apollo program, rocks were brought to Earth from the lunar surface.
+A relatively large natural satellite of the Earth,The Moon is larger in relation to its planet than any other satellite in the Solar System.
+During the Apollo program, rocks were brought back to Earth from the surface of the Moon.

-Radiometric dating of these rocks showedthat the Moon is 4.53 ± 0.01 billion years old, and it originated at least 30 million years after the solar system was formed.
-New data indicate that the moon was formed even later, 4.48 ± 0.02 billion years ago, or 70-110 million years after the emergence of the solar system.
+Radiometric dating of these rocks showedthat the Moon is 4.53 ± 0.01 billion years old, and formed at least 30 million years after the solar system was formed.
+New evidence suggests that the Moon formed even later, 4.48 ± 0.02 billion years ago, or 70-110 million years after the emergence of the solar system.

-Theories of the formation of the moon should explain its late formation, as well as the following facts.
+Theories about the formation of the Moon must explain its late formation, as well as the following facts.

-First, the Moon has a low density (3.3 times that of water, compared to 5.5 for Earth) and a small metallic core.
+First, the Moon has a low density (3.3 times that of water, compared to Earth's 5.5) and a small metallic core.

-Secondly, there is practically no water or other volatile matter on the moon.
+Secondly, there is practically no water or other volatile substances on the Moon.

 Third, the Earth and the Moon have the sameisotopic signatures of oxygen (relative abundance of oxygen isotopes).
 Of the theories that have been proposed to explain these facts, only one has gained widespread acceptance: the giant collision hypothesis suggests that the moon came about as a result of a Mars-sized object hitting proto-Earth with a glancing impact.

-The collision of this object, sometimes called Theia, released about 100 million times more energy with the Earth than the impact that caused the extinction of the dinosaurs.
+As a result of the collision of this object, whichSometimes called Theia, the Earth released about 100 million times more energy than the impact that caused the extinction of the dinosaurs.

-It was enough to vaporize someouter layers of the Earth and the melting of both bodies.
+This was enough to evaporate somethe outer layers of the Earth and the melting of both bodies.
 Part of the mantle was thrown into orbit around the Earth.
-This hypothesis predicts why the Moon was deprived of metallic material and explains its unusual composition.
+This hypothesis predicts why the Moon was devoid of metallic material and explains its unusual composition.

 The substance thrown into orbit around the Earthcould condense into a single body within a few weeks.
 Under the influence of its own gravity, the ejected material took a spherical shape, and the Moon was formed.